neaxi/stuff/README.md

 # stuff
-throwaway notes

-This repo is being used to sync my notes, snippets and other mess among my scattered working dirs/computers.
+Repo used to sync my notes, snippets and other files between my scattered working dirs/computers.

-czbrn test: passed